Wine Guides

 2. Camins 2 Dreams

 Tara Gomez and Mireia Taribó met as co-workers in J. Lohr’s cellar but fell in love while traveling across Mireia’s native Europe.
-Now married, their label, Camins 2 Dreams, brings their natural, European sensibility into Califonia sunshine.
+Now married, their label, Camins 2 Dreams, brings their natural, European sensibility into California sunshine.
 You can taste the game-changing results for yourself in Maker’s latest collab.
 The Camins 2 Dreams’ Albariño is a Spanish-style white wine that’s perfect for sipping all summer long.

 Maker 6-pack 2021 Albarino with photo of Tara and Mireia